 - Create a cohort-based experiential learning journey where Fellows explore new roles as ecosystem builders;

 - Exchange practical knowledge with MIT faculty and students; and,

 - Engage in multi-stakeholder networking opportunities through immersion programs in African and U.S. cities.

-- Have founded and scaled for-profit innovation-driven companies* on the African continent, with a preference for founders of companies with operations in Ethiopia, Ghana, Kenya, Nigeria, Rwanda, Senegal, and Uganda;
+- Have founded and scaled for-profit innovation-driven companies on the African continent;

 - Have a demonstrated interest in supporting entrepreneurship ecosystems on the African continent;

-- Are at an inflection point in their entrepreneurial journey and are considering the next phase;
+- Are at an inflection point in their entrepreneurial journey having exited their company and are considering expanded leadership roles as ecosystem builders;

 - Are prepared to dedicate time and space for their own self-discovery and leadership development to achieve the next milestone;

-- Are able to commit to a three-week in-person session in April 2022.
+- Are able to commit to in-person immersive sessions in Africa and the U.S.

 - Founders from the same company may apply, but each founder must complete a unique application.
 Each founder will be considered independent of a co-founder.

 - MIT alumni and current degree candidates are welcome to apply.

 Applicants who have scaled an innovation-driven company in Africa are welcome to apply.

 The Legatum Center is also accepting nominations.
 Nominees will receive an invitation to complete the application process.
 A nomination does not guarantee acceptance, nor is it required to apply.
 Nominations must be submitted by June 28, 2022, to allow sufficient time for candidates.
 The Legatum Center is also accepting nominations.
 Nominees will receive an invitation to complete the application process.